CDSoft/bang/README.md

    -h, --help            Show this help message and exit.
    -v                    Print Bang version
-   -q                    Quiet mode (no output on stdout) -o output             Output file (default: build.ninja)
+   -q                    Quiet mode (no output on stdout) -g cmd                Set a custom command for the generator rule -o output             Output file (default: build.ninja)

 For more information, see https://github.com/CDSoft/bang